 - What would be an acceptable selling price for you?
 You might say that price is a REALTOR’s job to figure out.
 Trust me: real estate agents have an opinion about home value.
 But it is important to know what your expectations are in order to see if we need to discuss pricing in more detail and possibly create a new strategy.

 - What if your home doesn’t sell?
 Markets change.
-The Colorado Springs real estate market has gone up continually for that last 8 years.
-But we have started to see small shifts in the market this year and we are paying attention to them.
+The Colorado Springs real estate market has gone up continually for that last 10 years.
+But any number of factors can cause shifts in market dynamics.
 A good real estate agent studies the market and knows it well.
 But we aren’t fortune tellers, and nothing is guaranteed in a changing market.
 It’s always a good idea to have a backup plan in case your home doesn’t sell.

 Getting to know your home and your neighborhood

-I will ask about your favorite features are in the home and what made you choose it when you were house hunting.
-These are important points that will allow me to figure out what current buyers might find appealing about your home.
+We will ask about your favorite features are in the home and what made you choose it when you were house hunting.
+These are important points that will allow us to figure out what current buyers might find appealing about your home.
 These features can be marketed to potential buyers.